BYUtheDBA/SQL_to_Snowflake_Export_Tool/README.md

-Windows export utility to move the entire set of tables from MsSQL server to Snowflake
+Windows export utility to automatically transfer entire set of tables from Microsoft SQL server to Snowflake

 * Tool requires Snowflake_ODBC_driver Win64 to be installed on the machine before it can run.